DanielSlater/WikiDataDotNet/README.md

 --------

 Provides the ability to get entities and search against WikiData.

+To get an entity simply:

+open WikiDataDotNet.Request
+request_entity "Q38"

-There are examples of usage in WikiDataDotNet.Samples.CSharp
+There are C# examples of usage in WikiDataDotNet.Samples.CSharp

 I have plans to extend with an easy way to lookup and cache claims.
+More info on my blog http://www.danielslater.net/2015/08/presenting-wikidatadotnet-client-api.html

 Download and Installation
 -------------------------